 Mince or Keema curry can be made from minced lamb, beef, turkey, pork even vegetarian soya mince.
 I always make mine using Quorn mince.

-This dish is drier than your usual meat curries so I usually serve it with roti (chapaties or naans, homemade of course).
-The meat should be tender and will take on the spicy flavours.
+This dish is drier than your usual curry so I usually serve it with roti (chapaties or naans, homemade of course).
+The mince should be tender and will take on the spicy flavours.

 I suggest using 500g of mince to my one sachet of curry masala, you might need some extra chilli, I usually add three fresh ones and just watch the salt.

 Because it’s a mince, it doesn’t take as long to cook if this was chunks of meat so an ideal mid-week curry fix.

 You can use this mix for a filling for your naans and somosas.

 A handful of frozen veg or some fresh spinach can replace the peas. it’s a dish you can eat alone, with a whiskey.
 It usually causes a domestic with your wife, it’s so worth it and lucky I don’t have a wife….